roguehistory/Hist_Digh3814/content/en/week/1/obsidian.md

 _The same 'vault' opened in my computer's finder/file explorer.
 Any note I make here can be copied to somewhere else._

-5. When the warning popup about community plugins & safe mode appears, turn safe mode OFF.
+5. When the warning popup about community plugins & safe mode appears, turn safe mode OFF; if the settings pop-up opens, just hit the 'x' button to close it.
+You're now good to go!

 6. As you try the various tutorials in this class, you can also keep notes via Obsidian's 'daily note' feature; this might be handy!
 Hit the 'view daily note' button in the toolbar to make your first note.
 This can be just a simple 'hey, this is a note'.